Libya–Turkey relations

 Libyan-Turkish relations are the foreign relations between Libya and Turkey.
-While this relationhip cannot currently be attributed to one government in Libya, generally speaking it is a contested relationship between Turkey and the pro-Turkish Government of National Accord.
-Libya has a functional embassy in Ankara and Turkey has its counterpart in Tripoli.
+While this relationship cannot currently be attributed to one government in Libya, generally speaking it is a contested relationship between Turkey and the pro-Turkish Government of National Accord.
+Libya has a functional embassy in Ankara and a consulate-general in Istanbul, while Turkey has an embassy in Tripoli.
 Turkey currently occupies bases in Libya with Al-Watiya Air Base being a major airbase in the west, and Port of Misrata being most notable naval base acquired but contested during the 2020 Turkish military intervention in the Second Libyan Civil War.

 History

 The Ottoman Empire conquered the coastal areas of Libya during the mid-16th century and had made a great impact on the society of Libya.
 By then known as Tripolitania under the Ottomans, the province enjoyed a degree of autonomy, though unstable and varied.